Multiple front standing waves in the FitzHugh-Nagumo equations: Preliminaries

-With $z_\pm:=(u_\pm,v_\pm,0,0)$ being hyperbolic equilibria, a non-constant solution of \eqref{eq_u}-\eqref{eq_v} cannot stay near them for all values of $x$.
-This together with Proposition \ref{positive} gives a positive lower bound $\ell$ for the value of $J$ at critical points.
-Let $\vert\cdot\vert$ be the euclidean norm in $\bR^2$.
-We list a number of properties for the Hamiltonian system \eqref{Hm}, denoted by (HS).
+With $z_{\pm }:=(u_{\pm },v_{\pm },0,0)$ being hyperbolic equilibria, a non-constant solution of \eqref{eq_u}-\eqref{eq_v} cannot stay near them for all values of $x$.
+This together with Corollary \ref{bounded} gives a positive lower bound $\ell $ for the value of $J$ at non-constant critical points.
+Let $\vert \cdot \vert $ be the euclidean norm in ${\mathbb{R}}^{2}$.
+We list below a number of properties for the Hamiltonian system (HS).